s-zaj/gizmo_01_commits/01_refs.md

 #### MERGE_HEAD

-MERGE_HEAD is a ref that points to the commit(s) that you are currently merging into your branch.
+Points to the commit(s) that you are currently merging into your branch.

+#### CHERRY_PICK_HEAD

+The commit that you are cherry picking.

 ### git rev-parse